top of page

 Boma waterfall.webp

-About 100 feet high and perhaps more dramatic a second waterfall takes about forty minutes to reach along a trail which has steps, handrails and benches for rest stops.
+The Falls are actually comprised of three waterfalls; the first is an easy ten minute walk from the main road.
+The area around the first waterfall has picnic tables, benches and a changing room.
+The waterfall is approximately 60 feet in height and falls into a large pool where one can go swimming.
+About 100 feet high and perhaps more dramatic, a second waterfall takes about forty minutes to reach along a trail which has steps, handrails and benches for rest stops.
 You cross a stream about fifteen feet wide (you can pull along the heavy rope that runs over the stream).
-The stream is shallow, but recent heavy rains can make the crossing harder.
 The walk to the third and final waterfall takes about thirty minutes more along a dirt trail which can get muddy.
 This waterfall is only about 25 feet high but the beauty is in the remoteness of the area and the perfect stillness – a wonderful place to meditate!.

 International Dateline